adrianoes/insomnia-expandtesting_API/README.md

 # Tips:

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
+- Insomnia has a poor and outdated documentation.
+ChatGPT was used in order to figure how to get the Github actions workflow working.